PatzEdi/InfinityWorlds/README.md

 - [Logos](https://patorjk.com/software/taag/#p=display&f=Graffiti&t=Type%20Something%20) Thank you for the styles!
 ____________________________________________________________________________
 ## **Make sure to leave a star!**
-- I hope you like project!
+- I hope you like this project!
 If you did, leaving a star is more than enough and greatly appreciated!